adedayoas91/adedayoas91/README.md

 > My current projects include;
 - Causal structure Learning algorithm for time series datasets
 - Denoising calcium imaging data with Independent Component Analysis
-#### 🌱 I’m currently improving my knowledge in DevOps Engineering, my scope in Artificial Intelligence, specifically in Reinforcement Learning.
+#### 🌱 I’m currently learning in DevOps Engineering, and Deep Reinforcement Learning.

 > Please take your time to go through my work and I will be happy to take any sugestions and collaborate on any common interests we both might have.
 I hope you enjoy your time looking through my work🤗